albin-pious/learn-cs-daily/languages/javascript/notes.md

 ------------------

 Javascript is a synchronous single threaded language.
 Javascript only executes one command at a time in a specific order.
 So Javascript will go next line once the current line executed.

+Execution Context

+How JavaScript code is executed.

+what happen when we run a JavaScript code?